-The privilege is established by: (a) the attorney must be acting as an attorney in a professional capacity, (b) the communication must have been intended to be confidential, and (c) the communication must have been confidential in fact.
+For the privilege to exist: (a) the attorney must be acting as an attorney in a professional capacity, (b) the communication must have been intended to be confidential, and (c) the communication must have been confidential in fact.

 The client holds the privilege.
 The attorney may exercise the privilege for the client by refusing to divulge what the client told the attorney.